sonatype-nexus-community/circleci-nexus-orb/README.md

 This will upload your artifacts to Nexus Repository Manager.
 * **filename**: path to the file to publish.
 This is typically the same value as the `path` used in the `store_artifacts` step in the code example above.
 * **attributes**: List of component and asset attributes.
 Component attributes are prefixed with `-C` and asset attributes with `-A`.
 This is passed directly to Nexus Repository Manger so many additional attributes to the ones used in the example above can be used as well.

 #### CircleCi Context support
 `username`, `password`, and possibly `serverurl` should not be hardcoded in your build files.
-If you create a CircleCi context with the environment variables below you can remove them from you `.circleci/config.yml` file.
+If you create a CircleCi context with the environment variables below you can remove them from your `.circleci/config.yml` file.
 * **username:** `NEXUS_RM_USERNAME`
 * **password:** `NEXUS_RM_PASSWORD`
 * **serverurl:** `NEXUS_RM_SERVERURL`